Should You Work with a Representative on Your Claim?

 ✅ You’re filing for multiple conditions

-âś… You want to strengthen your first-time claim and avoid back-and-forth
+âś… You want to ensure clinical documentation is thorough for your first-time claim

-âś… Build a stronger file from day one
+âś… Build a complete medical file from day one

-✅ Know what evidence matters — and what’s just noise
+✅ Know what medical evidence matters — and what is secondary

-You still control the process — but you don’t have to carry it alone.
+You still control your claim — but you have the clinical evidence you need to move forward.

-⚠️ Some reps are hard to reach or don’t explain things well
+⚠️ Some services are hard to reach or don’t explain clinical findings well

 ⚠️ Some VSOs are overworked and move slowly

-⚠️ Not all reps are equally experienced — especially with mental health or complex claims
+⚠️ Not all providers are equally experienced — especially with mental health or complex clinical cases

 The takeaway?
 Choose wisely.
 Ask questions.
-Know what you’re signing.
+Ensure medical providers comply with SB 694.

 When to Go Solo